M0r13n/pyais/README.md

 Now you are ready to start developing on the project!
 Don't forget to add tests for every new change or feature!

+# Docker

+Use Docker to run your application inside a container.
+At first you need to build the image locally:

+`docker build . -t pyais`

+Afterwards, run the container (bash):

+`docker run -it --rm pyais /bin/bash`

+You can then run the examples inside the container:

+`python ./examples/live_stream.py`

 # Funfacts

 ## Python3.11 is faster